In effect as of April 1, 2018

 - obtain the Minister's approval of all proposed radio frequency Assignments before the facilities that are to use the radio frequencies are rendered operational;

-- maintain a NAV CANADA Frequency Assignment System database and provide copies to the Minister upon request.
-The data provided will be suitable for the Department to conduct theoretical electromagnetic compatibility predictions;
+- maintain a NAV CANADA frequency assignment system database and provide copies to the Minister upon request.
+The data provided will be suitable for ISED to conduct theoretical electromagnetic compatibility predictions;

 - coordinate with the Minister, in an expeditious manner, requests by Her Majesty's Department of National Defence for temporary operation utilizing aeronautical radio frequencies or radio channels; and